ClickHouse/ClickHouse/docs/en/getting-started/example-datasets/laion.md

 ## Creating embeddings with UDFs

-One usually wants to create embeddings for new images or new image captions and search for similar image / imgage caption pairs in the data.
+One usually wants to create embeddings for new images or new image captions and search for similar image / image caption pairs in the data.
 We can use [UDF](../../sql-reference/functions/index.md#sql-user-defined-functions) to create the `target` vector without leaving the client.
 It is important to use the same model to create the data and new embeddings for searches.
 The following scripts utilize the `ViT-B/32` model which also underlies the dataset.

 ### Text embeddings